MCPI-Revival/minecraft-pi-reborn/docs/modding/BEGINNER.md

 To retrieve the plain object from a wrapper, use the `self` property.

 And to get the wrapper corresponding to a plain object, use the `custom_get<T>` function.
 However, this function *does not* check that the provided pointer is attached to a wrapper.
+Make sure you know exactly what object you're working with before using this.

 ### Construction
 Due to technical limitations, game classes cannot be directly constructed using `new`.
 Instead, the class must be manually allocated before calling the constructor separately.

 For instance:
 ```c++